 In a word: listen.

-We’ve all been in that sales conversation where the person on the other side of the phone is so keen to finish their elevator pitch that they don’t even give you time to tell them why you’re calling.
+We’ve all been in that sales conversation where the sales rep is so keen to finish the ‘elevator pitch’ that they don’t even give you time to tell them why you’re calling.

 So my advice:

 Don’t get caught up in your own script.
 Listen to what they have to say and tailor your responses to that.
 Get to know the person, it will pay dividends in the long run.

 You've had a look around and are starting to think OpenCRM might be the system for you and your business.
 Why not chat with one of our team (and ask your burning CRM questions) as they take you on a tour of the system?find out more